steemit/condenser/app/help/en/faq.md

 STEEM purchases made on Steemit.com are facilitated by <a href="https://blocktrades.us">BlockTrades</a>.

 bitcoin can also be exchanged for STEEM on external markets such as <a href="https://poloniex.com">Poloniex</a>, <a href="https://bittrex.com">Bittrex</a>, <a href="https://shapeshift.io">ShapeShift.io</a>, and <a href="https://changelly.com">Changelly</a>.

 <a href="/faq.html#Table_of_Contents_Economics">^</a>
+<a class="anchor" name="How_long_does_it_take_STEEM_or_STEEM_Power_that_I_purchased_to_show_up_in_my_account"></a>
+## How long does it take STEEM or STEEM Power that I purchased to show up in my account?

+Transactions on the Steem blockchain typically only take about three seconds to process, but when you are purchasing the STEEM tokens using bitcoin or some other token, then the transaction must wait for the transaction to be confirmed on the other network.
+This can often take several hours, and sometimes even days.

+If you paid using bitcoin, the third party website <a href="https://bitcoinfees.21.co/">bitcoinfees.21.co</a> can estimate the approximate wait time of the transaction based on the fees that were paid.
+The third party website <a href="https://blockchain.info/">blockchain.info</a> will lookup the fees that were paid on a specific blockchain transaction.

+<a href="/faq.html#Table_of_Contents_Economics">^</a>
 <a class="anchor" name="What_is_powering_up_and_down"></a>